 There are several references to other comic strips written and drawn by Daniel Clowes.
 Most notably, the coffee shop patron in the wheelchair is from Clowes' strip "Feldman" and the "tampon in a teacup" gag is from a strip called "Art School Confidential".
 Both strips appeared in a comic book called "Eightball" which also contained "Ghost World".

 When Enid first talks to Seymour at his garage sale, while flipping through records she holds one up and asks if it's any good.
 Seymour says, not really.
-The record she holds up is one of the R. Crumb and his Cheap Suit Serenaders records, the same R. Crumb who was the subject of Zwigoffs previous documentary, Crumb, and is, in fact, an excellent record, one Seymour would have liked and probably not sold.
-On the cover of the record, the slouched character on the far left that looks a little like Einstein playing a cello, is Terry Zwigoff, the director, who was a member of the Serenaders and a good friend of Crumbs.
+The record she holds up is one of the R. Crumb and his Cheap Suit Serenaders records, the same R. Crumb who was the subject of Terry Zwigoff's previous documentary, Crumb (1994).
+On the cover of the record, the slouched character on the far left that looks a little like Albert Einstein playing a cello, is Zwigoff, who was a member of the Serenaders and a good friend of Crumb's.

 The credits for Roberta Allworth's short film "Mirror, Father, Mirror" read "This film was made possible by generous donations from: The Foundation For the Advancement of Mature Women in the Arts, The Struggling Artist Foundation, the Why Not Me Project and Dr. and Mrs. Theodore Allsworth".